 Lindsay: Look, that cloud is following him.
 Awww, it's like his own baby cloud.
 I want one, too!
 Here, cloudy-cloud!

-In Care Bears: Welcome to Care-a-Lot, Grumpy Bear will sometimes use his belly badge to generate one of these when he's particularly grumpy or sad.
+- In Care Bears: Welcome to Care-a-Lot, Grumpy Bear will sometimes use his belly badge to generate one of these when he's particularly upset.

 - After feeling sorry for Eugene for having such a crappy birthday party, Arnold tries to make it up for him by holding several parties, but all of them go wrong in some way.
 When he finally sets one up in the backyard of the boarding house, the whole place gets rained on by its own Personal Raincloud.

 - In The Powerpuff Girls (1998) episode "The City of Frownsville", Lou Gubrious has a storm cloud over his head due to him being so miserable.

 - An episode of Camp Lazlo has an odd inverted version.
 Lazlo is so happy-go-lucky and cheerful that when the camp is drenched with rain, he has his own personal ray of sunshine.

 - Ringo has his own rain cloud in The Beatles cartoon "Good Day Sunshine."
 A small rain cloud even fills his glass.